It's the default playbook across small-town North Carolina: skip the website. Just use Facebook. It's free, it's easy, everyone's already on it.

 Here's the architecture that actually works:

 1. Your restaurant website is the hub.
-It converts visitors into customers.
-It captures data.
-It hosts your menu, online ordering, and reservations.
+It converts visitors into customers, captures data, and hosts your menu, ordering, and reservations.

 2. Facebook and Instagram are discovery channels.
-They drive awareness and social proof.
-Every post links back to your website.
+They drive awareness and social proof, and every post links back to the hub.

 3. Your Google Business Profile handles search discovery.
-This is where tourists and new locals find you.
+That's where tourists and new locals find you first.

-When Facebook's algorithm changes - and it will - your restaurant doesn't disappear.
+When Facebook's algorithm changes again, and it will, your restaurant doesn't disappear.
 Your website is still there.
 Your email list is still yours.
-Your business is still visible.
 No algorithm can take that away.

 * Key point: Facebook discovers customers.
-Your website converts them and captures their data.
-That's the architecture.
+Your website converts them and keeps the relationship.
+That's the whole architecture.

 Frequently asked questions